Para leer este hoja informativa en español, presione aquí.

 - HIV drugs work by blocking HIV from making copies of itself

-- If an HIV-negative woman already has HIV drugs in her bloodstream when she is exposed to HIV during unprotected sex, for example, the medicine might be able to keep the HIV from making enough copies of itself to "take hold" and prevent her from becoming infected
+- If an HIV-negative woman already has HIV drugs in her bloodstream when she is exposed to HIV, for example during sex without a condom, the medicine can keep the virus from making enough copies of itself to "take hold" and prevent her from getting HIV

-We do not yet fully understand all of the reasons why people – especially women – have low levels of adherence to oral PrEP.
-This makes it very important to do more research looking at what issues might affect women's interest in or ability to take a drug for HIV prevention.
+We do not yet fully understand the reasons why people – especially women – do not take oral PrEP consistently as prescribed.
+This makes more research into issues that might affect women's interest in or ability to take a drug for HIV prevention very important.
+To answer these questions, women need to take part in future studies about PrEP.
+For more information about understanding, finding, and participating in research studies, see our fact sheet on clinical trials.

 - are in a sexual relationship with a partner living with HIV